-Parkinson’s disease is a neurodegenerative disorder, which affects more than 1% of people over the age of 60.
+Parkinson’s disease is a neurodegenerative disorder that affects more than 1 percent of people over age 60.
 There are currently no proven treatments to slow or halt disease progression.

 Learn more about Parkinson’s disease at the Johns Hopkins Parkinson’s Disease and Movement Disorders Center.

 One of the goals of the Udall Centers is to provide an infrastructure that efficiently facilitates a rapid translation from research to clinical when promising breakthroughs occur.